- Featured Events

 - Browse by Organization

-Our smartphones are full of selfies.
-Selfie is a private exploration of ourselves in the moment.
-Every time we click the shutter, we are making a subconscious psychological decision—this moment is important, where I am now or what I am doing now is worthy of capturing.
+Our smartphones and social media are full of selfies.
+Every time we click the shutter, we are making a subconscious decision— that this moment is important, where I am now or what I am doing now is worthy of capturing.
 However, if we don’t like the selfie, we can simply delete the photo and experiment with a different tilt of our face or another angle.

 But does this repeated self-expression and self-exploration reveal who we really are?
-Or are we actually running away from ourselves due to our own ego or stress or depression?
-We might be abusing technology to numb ourselves not just to our boredom and distress, but also to our deepest self.
-Does your selfie reveal mindset or attitude or the self?
+Or are we missing our self -due to elements like false ego, stress, or depression?
+Do we use technology to numb ourselves from just boredom and distress or also to numb ourselves from our deepest selves?

-In this talk, you will discover higher potentials that lie hidden beneath the layers of technological and psychological distraction.
-You will learn how to achieve balance with your own self amidst disruptive emotions or situations.
+In this talk, we will discover higher potentials that lie hidden, beneath the layers of distraction.
+We will also learn how to achieve balance our own self amidst disruptive emotions or situations.